finbourne/insights-sdk-java/sdk/docs/VendorLogsApi.md

         // VendorLogsApi apiInstance = apiFactory.build(VendorLogsApi.class);

         VendorLogsApi apiInstance = ApiFactoryBuilder.build(fileName).build(VendorLogsApi.class);
         String filter = "filter_example"; // String | Expression to filter the result set.
-Read more about <see href=\"https://support.lusid.com/filtering-results-from-lusid\"> filtering results from LUSID</see>.
+Read more about [ filtering results from LUSID](https://support.lusid.com/filtering-results-from-lusid).
         String sortBy = "sortBy_example"; // String | Order the results by these fields.
 Use the '-' sign to denote descending order e.g. -MyFieldName.
 Multiple fields can be denoted by a comma e.g. -MyFieldName,AnotherFieldName,-AFurtherFieldName
         Integer limit = 56; // Integer | When paginating, only return this number of records.
 The minimum value is 0 and the maximum is 10000.
         String page = "page_example"; // String | Encoded page string returned from a previous search result that will retrieve the next page of data.
 When this field is supplied, filter and sortby fields should not be supplied.